 California’s stem cell agency funds research into potential therapies for three of the causes of blindness.
 All the research teams are seeking to use various forms of stem cells to rescue or replace cells in the eye damaged or threatened by the diseases.
 Several groups are working on ways to restore vision for people with age-related macular degeneration (AMD).
-Other projects are looking to preserve vision in patients with retinitis pigmentosa, and to restore clarity to the surface of eyes impacted by corneal disease.
+Other projects are looking to preserve vision in patients with retinitis pigmentosa (RP), and to restore clarity to the surface of eyes impacted by corneal disease.

 Limbal Stem Cell Deficiency

 The cornea, the outer surface of the eye, is constantly refreshed by stem cells that reside in neighboring tissue.
-But some people just don’t have enough of these stem cells, called Limbal stem cells, to make enough new cornea cells.
-CIRM-funded researcher are trying to correct this condition, limbal stem cell deficiency, by retrieving the few existing limbal stem cells, and using various techniques to expand them in the laboratory until there are enough cells to rebuild a healthy cornea.
+But some people just don’t have enough of these stem cells, called limbal stem cells, to make enough new cornea cells.
+CIRM-funded researchers are trying to correct this condition, limbal stem cell deficiency, by retrieving the few existing limbal stem cells, and using various techniques to expand them in the laboratory until there are enough cells to rebuild a healthy cornea.

 University of Southern California

 This team is using embryonic stem cells to produce the support cells, or RPE cells, needed to replace those lost in AMD.
 Because these cells exist in a thin sheet in the back of the eye, they are assembling these sheets in the lab by growing the RPE cells on synthetic scaffolds.
 These sheets are then surgically implanted into the eye.
 They are testing the human embryonic stem cell-derived RPE cells in a Phase 1/2a clinical trial to treat the advanced dry form of AMD.